cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 After the NanoAOD samples are preselected as described in the [previous section](preselection.md), you can create flat n-tuples based on these samples with faster turn-around cycles, than using original NanoAOD as input.

-This section is meant as an introduction to the way analysis modules in TauFW can be setup to create flat n-tuples, based on the example for the &mu;&tau;<sub>h</sub>, [ModuleMuTau](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py).
+This section is meant as an introduction to the way analysis modules in TauFW can be setup to create flat n-tuples, based on the example for &mu;&tau;<sub>h</sub>, [ModuleMuTau](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py).
 You can use this example as a starting point for the further analysis in &mu;&tau;<sub>h</sub>, but also for other final states with corresponding adaptions.